bigskysoftware/htmx/www/essays/when-to-use-hypermedia.md

 an issue on Github, for a long time, the tab count did not update properly, because the tab itself wasn't replaced by the hypermedia request.

-"Ah ha!", exclaims the SPA partisan, "See, even GitHub can't get this right!"
+"Ah ha!", exclaims the SPA enthusiast, "See, even GitHub can't get this right!"

 Well, yes, but there are [a few techniques for making this work](https://htmx.org/examples/update-other-content/), and, if you watch their talk, Contexte handled this situation easily, using events.